For more information or to stay up to date with PCWD news become a fan on Facebook

 Parking is available on site, free of charge, on a first come first serve basis.

 Food and beverages are available for purchase on the grounds.
 Food vendors only accept cash.

 Wear and bring sunscreen with you.
 Be sure to wear light colored clothing, hats, comfortable shoes, sunglasses and sunscreen.
 Bring the bottle of sunscreen with you; it wears off after 2 hours.
-August is typically hot and sunny in Pipestone.
+August is traditionally hot and sunny in Pipestone.

 Sun umbrellas may be used right up until the guns can be heard, marking the start of the battle.
 They must be lowered at that time.

 Video/Film equipment may not be used in any of the spectator areas if it requires a tripod or is shoulder held, such as larger camcorders.
 ONLY hand-held recorders can be used in spectator areas.
 No one may stand in front of lawn chair areas for filming and of course, you may not walk out on the battlefield during battle scenarios to take photos.
-Umbrellas must be lowered during battles.
-Interpretation of these guidelines is the exclusive right of CWD and its staff.

 Strollers are permitted on the event site but may have a more difficult time maneuvering on uneven ground.
 CWD and its staff assume no liability for strollers and other personal property left unattended under the bleachers or any other location on the event site.